hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - This package is **Node.js only**.
 Do not import it in browser code.
 - Use in Next.js API routes, Express, or any Node.js backend.
 - All methods return normalized, developer-friendly data structures.
+- `getChildren` now works for any nodeRef, so you can browse Sites, User Homes, Data Dictionary, and all subfolders/files.

 ## License